AnneEstoppey/Streamlit_dashboard/README.md

 The file is available here: https://data.world/ehughes/superstore-sales-2023 (you might have to sign in to be able to download it)

-In the tutorial the file is refered as a xlsx (Excel format), while the download is a CSV.
+In the tutorial the file is refered as a xlsx (Excel format), while the download is a CSV.<br>
 In the code available on this repo, I have taken this into consideration, and reformatted the dates to datetime in the dataframe.

 ### References